bawanti/Informatica-Cloud-Samples/CDI Jira Integration/README.md

 ![Image](./images/New%20APIToken.jpg)

 For further details about the Jira Cloud API Token [Click Here](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)

 ### **Informatica Cloud Configurations**
 Instrcutions to import and setup Informatica Cloud designs.
-1. Update the Swagger file to use required Jira Cloud Instance "[jira-instance-name]".
-For example it will look something like "instance1-jira.atlassian.net"
+1. Update the Swagger file to use your  Jira Cloud Instance "[jira-instance-name]".
+For example, a Jira Cloud instance name will look something like "instance1-jira.atlassian.net"
-2. Login into informatica Cloud and select Cloud Data Integration service and browse to Explore menu.
+2. Login into informatica Cloud and select Cloud Data Integration service and go to Explore menu.
 3. Then click Import and select the downloaded JiraCloud-CDI-RESTv2.zip file
-4. Update the target project name if required if not updated assets will be imported into project named "JIRA".
+4. Update the target project name if required, if not design assets will be imported into project named "JIRA".
-5. **FF_Tgt_Conn**: If you have an existing flat file connection you can map that connection if not it will new connection.
+5. **FF_Tgt_Conn**: If you have an existing flat file connection you can map that connection if not it will create new connection with the same name.
 Update the directory path on the connection if new connection is created.
 6. **JiraGetprojects**: REST V2 connection
-7. **SecureAgentGroup**: Pick rge correct runtime environment for you orgaznization
+7. **SecureAgentGroup**: Pick the correct runtime environment for you orgaznization
 8. Test and import the design assets.

 ![Screen shot for your reference below](./images/Import%20Assets.jpg)